 Which Kinds of Car Accidents Cause Traumatic Brain Injuries?

-What is a Traumatic Brain Injury (TBI)?
+What Is A Traumatic Brain Injury (TBI)?

 TBI is an injury to the brain caused by a blow or jolt to the head from a blunt or penetrating trauma.
 The harm that happens at the moment of impact is called the primary injury.
 Primary injuries can involve a particular lobe of the brain or may affect the whole brain.
 Sometimes the skull might be fractured, but not necessarily.

-Common Types of Traumatic Brain Injuries
+Common Types Of Traumatic Brain Injuries

-• A contusion is a bruise to a particular region of the brain caused by an impact to the head; also known as coup or contrecoup injuries.
-In coup injuries, the brain is injured right beneath the region of impact, while in contrecoup injuries it is injured on the side opposite the impact.
+• A contusion is a bruise to a particular region of the brain caused by an impact to the head, also known as coup or contrecoup injuries.
+In coup injuries, the brain is injured right beneath the region of impact, while in contrecoup injuries, it is injured on the side opposite the impact.

 • Traumatic Subarachnoid Hemorrhage (tSAH) is bleeding into the space that surrounds the brain.
-This space usually is full of cerebrospinal fluid (CSF), which functions as a floating cushion to protect the brain.
+This space is usually full of cerebrospinal fluid (CSF), which functions as a floating cushion to protect the brain.
 Traumatic SAH occurs when small arteries tear during the first injury.
-The blood spreads across the surface of the brain resulting in widespread effects.
+The blood spreads across the surface of the brain, resulting in widespread effects.

-โ€œUnlike with American football or military applications, there hasnโ€™t been much research done to the link between car crashes and TBI,โ€ Missoum stated. โ€œWeโ€™ve developed the 1st steps of a method to assess the probability of TBI based on crash conditions, such as impact velocity and angle.โ€
+โ€œUnlike with American football or military applications, there hasnโ€™t been much research done into the link between car crashes and TBI,โ€ Missoum stated. โ€œWeโ€™ve developed the 1st steps of a method to assess the probability of TBI based on crash conditions, such as impact velocity and angle.โ€

 Missoumโ€™s approach fuses experimental and computational data.
 He uses computational techniques to simulate the way the dummy moves in a car crash and applies movement data from the simulation into a computer model of the brain to understand how it would be impacted.
 Then, experimental information is combined with the simulation results to predict the chance of TBI.
-This fusion of information provides the foundation for a method researchers to compute the probability of TBI following a car crash.
+This fusion of information provides the foundation for a method for researchers to compute the probability of TBI following a car crash.

-โ€œFrom a scientific point of view, the novelty hereโ€™s how we are combining computational data and experimental data, while also accounting for many sources of uncertainty,โ€ Missoum stated. โ€œFrom a practical point of view, the method provides a tool to find out the probability of TBI.โ€
+โ€œFrom a scientific point of view, the novelty here is how we are combining computational data and experimental data, while also accounting for many sources of uncertainty,โ€ Missoum stated. โ€œFrom a practical point of view, the method provides a tool to find out the probability of TBI.โ€

-โ€œLet us say a paramedic arrives at the scene of a car accident,โ€ Missoum stated. โ€œThey could enter the data into a tool and say, โ€˜OK, based on the characteristics of the accident, this man or woman will have a 70-80 percent likelihood of severe traumatic brain injuryโ€™.
+โ€œLet us say a paramedic arrives at the scene of a car accident,โ€ Missoum stated. โ€œThey could enter the data into a tool and say, โ€˜OK, based on the characteristics of the accident, this man or woman will have a 70-80 percent likelihood of severe traumatic brain injury.โ€™โ€

 The research team expects to incorporate data from real car crashes, obtained from the Arizona Department of Transportation, into their research.
 Information such as the angle of impact in an accident isnโ€™t available in current crash reports, making this methodโ€™s ability to make calculations using a level of uncertainty especially significant.

-In case you or a loved one has been injured in a car accident, you want to someone who can stand up for you, protect your rights and fight for whatโ€™s fair.
+In case you or a loved one has been injured in a car accident, a lawyer can evaluate your case and determine if you have a valid claim.
 Based on the type and location of the injury, the personโ€™s symptoms might include:

 REFERENCES